wbohanw/COMP370FinalProj/data/open_coding/Topics_Chosen.md

-For each No. assigned the topics according to the definition of 8 topics given, title is prioritized before (text or comments), if review check if plot/story or acting/character before audience reception/ratings:

 1. Plot / Story

 Posts talking about the movie’s storyline, events, twists, pacing, ending, narrative logic, or how well the plot is written.